Rhombik/rhombik-object-repository/README.md

     #follow the prompts to add a new devleoper superuser account to the test DB.
     python manage.py runserver

 Unfortunately django-static-precompiler requires the nodejs coffee command, which means we can't just rely on pip for all of our dependencies.
-There's a [bug report](https://github.com/andreyfedoseev/django-static-precompiler/issues/16) to get this fixed.
-For now, install nodejs and run
+Install nodejs and run.

     sudo npm install coffee-script -g

+We'll work on cacheing the compiled scripts into git, so you won't need it unless you're editing the javascript.

 Then navigate to http://localhost:8000